-The Kiwanis Club of Park Forest, celebrating the vitality of our community for 67 years, is dedicated to performing community service for young people, the aging, and the needy in local and international settings.
-The club sponsors Key Clubs at Rich Township High Schools and has repeatedly been recognized with Distinguished Club Awards.
-It will celebrate an amazing 67th Annual Kiwanis Pancake Day on Saturday, October 6, 2018 at Rich East High School.
+The Kiwanis Club of Park Forest, celebrating the vitality of our community for 69 years, is dedicated to performing community service for young people, the aging, and the needy in local and international settings.
+The club sponsors Key Clubs at Rich Township high schools and has repeatedly been recognized with Distinguished Club Awards.
+It will celebrate an amazing 69th Annual Pancake Day on Saturday, Oct.
+3, 2020.
 Club dinner meetings are held on the first Tuesday of each month at 6:30 p.m. at Carlo’s Restaurant in Chicago Heights.
-The club also plans special service projects on the third Tuesday of each month.
+The club also has special service project meetings on the third Tuesday of each month at 6:30 p.m. in the Park Forest Village Hall.
 Call Elmer Washington at

 |Park Forest Historical Society|

-Park Forest Toastmasters Club
+The Park Forest Toastmasters Club